boundary/boundary-plugin-riak/README.md

 ## Configuration

-Once the Riak plugin is installed, metric collection requires that a _relay_ is installed on the target system.
-Instructions on how to install a relay for Linux/Unix can found [here](http://premium-documentation.boundary.com/relays), and for Windows [here](http://premium-support.boundary.com/customer/portal/articles/1656465-installing-relay-on-windows).

 Before the plugin will collect metrics, you must provide it with the URL used to access the Riak stats endpoint.
 By default, this is "http://127.0.0.1:8098/stats", but it could be different if you have configured a different port.

 General operations for plugins are described in [this article](http://premium-support.boundary.com/customer/portal/articles/1635550-plugins---how-to).